-Director Robert Clouse, mostly known for his Golden Harvest produced Bruce Lee Films, seems an odd choice to helm a giant rat movie, but somehow it works and in a most cheesily charming way.
-Based on the novel The Rats by James Herbert this film is most notable for the use of dachshunds in little rat suits and in most cases it is quite effective, and certainly better than the poor coon dogs used in 1959s The Killer Shrews.
-Excellent rat puppets were used to augment the kills for close ups.
+Director Robert Clouse, mostly known for his Golden Harvest produced Bruce Lee Films, seems an odd choice to helm a giant rat movie but somehow it works and in a most cheesily charming way.
+Based on the novel The Rats by James Herbert this film is most notable for the use of dachshunds in little rat suits, and in most cases it is quite effective and certainly better than the poor dogs used in 1959s The Killer Shrews.
+Excellent rat puppets were also used to augment the rat kills for close ups.

-The rats sneak into the suburbs and start hunting down food and man is on the top of their menu.
-A house full of teen-agers, that in a horror film you know are doomed to die at some point, but it’s not their time yet so the rats go for some more tender meat and take out a toddler left alone in her highchair.
+The rats sneak into the suburbs and start hunting down food and of course man is on the top of their menu.
+There is a house full of teen-agers, who you know are doomed to die at some point in this type of film, but it’s not their time yet so the rats go for some more tender meat and take out a toddler left alone in her highchair.
 The little tyke’s sister discovers the turned over highchair, a smeared blood trail leading into the basement and the poor kids bloody clothes, and before she can escape a dog sized rat jumps her.

 They also take out an old man walking through the park just to show they don’t have any age discrimination issues.

-Paul has a professor friend and when he, Kelly and the good professor get together they discuss the possibility of a super-rat caused by the steroids in the grain.
+Paul has a professor friend and they get together to discuss the possibility of a super-rat caused by the steroids in the grain.
 The professor at first scoffs at the idea saying that giant rats have been a common myth for ages but there is no scientific evidence to support such claims.
 He is shortly proven wrong and eaten.

 Throughout the film Kelly has been getting flak from the Mayor’s Office for burning the grain, pumping rat poison into the sewers after her man was killed, and claiming they may have a nasty rat problem.
 She is told to meet with the Mayor at the gala opening of a new subway line.
-There is such a thing?
+Do cities actually hold subway galas?
 She takes Paul’s son along because he likes trains.
 When Paul finally figures out that the killer rat problem is heading right into the city he races into action to save his boy but more importantly his love life.

 The rats manage to chew through the transit power lines leaving the Mayor and his party trapped on a subway car.
 Not knowing how long the power we’ll be out the subway car driver urges his passengers into the tunnel where of course the rats are waiting and the feast kicks into high gear.